ddella/Debian11-K8s/Debian11-Docker-K8s.md

     sudo systemctl is-active docker

-Enabling your non-root user to run Docker Commands (Log out from the current terminal and log back in)
+Enabling your non-root user to run Docker commands without using `sudo` (Log out from the current terminal and log back in)

     sudo usermod -aG docker ${USER}